garrandall/popular-music-data/tracks/everything-to-me-monica.md

 The love that you give me is equal to ten
 My peace, my joy
 You are my
-My strength, ooohhhh
+My strength, oh

 You're everything to me, whoa
-The air that I breathe, ooooohhh
+The air that I breathe, oh
-A sign so I'll see, ohhh that
+A sign so I'll see, oh that
 You're everything to me

 :